wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.13.11 =
+Fixed a session bug to display the last directory scanned.

 = 3.13.10 =
 Fixed a few small cosmetic bugs for WP 3.8.